 Results of regular 9-inch frozen pie crust:

-The fudge pie made in the 9-inch frozen pie crust turns out okay but has to be adjusted for size.
+The fudge pie made in the 9-inch frozen pie crust turns out okay, but must be adjusted for size.

 - A frozen 9-inch pie crust is actually smaller than a 9-inch pie plate.
 Since this recipe was designed for a standard 9-inch pie plate, there is too much filling for the frozen pie crust.
 You can adjust this by removing 1 1/4 cups of fudge pie filling.

-- This pie puffed a good bit and deflated, although not as badly as the deep-dish pie.
+- This pie puffed up quite a bit and then deflated, although not as badly as the deep-dish pie.

 Conclusion: RECOMMENDED WITH RESERVATIONS DUE TO EXTRA FILLING AND PUFFING.